Hennnnes/gifBooth/readme.md

 - open [127.0.0.1:3030](127.0.0.1:3030) in your browser

 ## Frontend
+Frontend App is based on create-react-app.

 - `cd frontend` to move to server directory
 - `npm install` to install needed dependencies
-- `npm start` to start frontend App
+- `npm start` to start frontend App, browser opens automatically

 ## Packages